Weingut Daniel Plos SoossGrüner Veltliner

 Original food and wine pairings with Grüner Veltliner

-Discover the grape variety: Plant de Brunel
+Discover the grape variety: Riminèse

-The Plant de Brunel noir is a grape variety that originated in France (Ardèche).
-It produces a variety of grape specially used for wine making.
+Riminèse blanc is a grape variety that originated in France (Corsica).
+It produces a variety of grape specially used for the elaboration of wine.
 It is rare to find this grape to eat on our tables.
-This variety of grape is characterized by small bunches, and grapes of small to medium size.
-The Plant de Brunel noir can be found cultivated in these vineyards: Provence & Corsica, Rhône Valley, Loire Valley, Savoie & Bugey, Beaujolais, South West.
+The white Riminèse can be found in several vineyards: South-West, Cognac, Bordeaux, Provence & Corsica, Rhone Valley, Loire Valley, Savoie & Bugey, Beaujolais.

-Informations about the Winery Weingut Daniel Plos Sooss
+Informations about the Weingut Daniel Plos Sooss

-The Winery Weingut Daniel Plos Sooss is one of of the world's great estates.
+The Weingut Daniel Plos Sooss is one of of the world's great estates.
 It offers 13 wines for sale in the of Niederösterreich to come and discover on site or to buy online.

 The wine region of Niederösterreich